rocketacademy/marketing-website/src/pages/faq/index.md

         2. Rocket Academy has had successful graduates from unrelated fields like cooking and horse racing.

-        3. Bootcamps exist because universities are unable to produce enough engineers.
+        3. Coding Bootcamps exist because universities are unable to produce enough engineers.
 Companies will hire great engineers, regardless of professional qualifications.
     - question: I’m bad at math.
 Can I be a software engineer?
       answers: |
         1. Math is not a pre-requisite for coding but logical thinking is.